Truck Plows Through Intersection, Crushes Tesla In Bergenfield (DEVELOPING)

 The crash happened at New Bridge Road and Woodbine Street, close to Lidl at 5:45 p.m., according to witnesses at the scene.

 Footage obtained by Daily Voice shows the truck barreling through the intersection into oncoming traffic in both directions.
-The truck then overturned, taking down the traffic pole.
+The truck then overturned and took down a traffic pole, which appears to have landed on a Honda sedan.

 Daily Voice has reached out to Bergenfield police for more information.